-The Council's Policy and Governance Committee approved the revised Risk Management Strategy in March 2019.
-Governance and Internal Audit teams facilitated the development and implementation of this Strategy, and have promoted a culture in which risk management is embedded in all Council activities through the production of Corporate and Service Risk Registers.
+A new Risk Management Strategy was development and approved by the Council's Policy and Governance Committee in March 2021.

+Governance and Internal Audit teams facilitated the implementation of this Strategy, and have promoted a culture in which risk management is embedded in all Council activities through the production of Corporate and Service Risk Registers.
 Risk management priorities have been established within the Council and responsibility assigned to appropriate individuals.